Highly Recommended Databases

 (1924-2009; vols.
 1-80; updated annually in the spring; RefWorks help

-), also called Database of Classical Bibliography
+; also known as Database of Classical Bibliography

 Bibliographie Classique, the American Philological Association and the Database